themikelau/themikelau.github.io/research.md

 ## Research
-I study binary star evolution using rapid population synthesis, 1D stellar modelling, and detailed 3D hydrodynamics.
+I study binary star evolution using rapid population synthesis, 1D stellar modelling, and 3D hydrodynamics.

 ### COMPAS
 I am part of the core development team for [COMPAS](https://ui.adsabs.harvard.edu/abs/2021arXiv210910352T/abstract), which is a publicly-available ([link to github repository](https://github.com/TeamCOMPAS/COMPAS)) rapid stellar and binary population synthesis code.
 With COMPAS, one can generate a large population of binary (or single) stars rapidly, taking only a tenth of a second to evolve one binary system from birth to death on a consumer laptop.
 This allows multiple populations to be simulated with different assumptions on binary evolution physics.
 I work with the COMPAS team to constrain binary evolution physics by comparing simulated populations with observations, such as gravitational waves produced by compact binaries.